top of page

 Thermal Waters Pass

-Parks Canada’s Thermal Waters Pass is your ticket to learning about (and soaking in) Banff’s hot springs history at Banff Upper Hot Springs and the Cave and Basin National Historic Site.
+The Thermal Waters Pass is your ticket to experience the thermal waters at Banff Upper Hot Spring and learn about a coast to coast network of protected areas at the Cave and Basin National Historic Site.

 Adult (18-64)